royriojas/build-workflow/docs/usage.md

   If everything went fine you should have a repo with the following tasks already configured:

   - **browserify**.
-So you can write your code in commonJS style, including a couple of useful transforms like `browserify-shim` and `require-arr`
+So you can write your code in commonJS style, including a couple of useful transforms `require-arr`
   - **build-workflow**. (files to format, validate and tasks to be executed during prepush hook)
   - **bump**.
 To increase the version number
   - **changelog**.
 To generate a nice changelog in html format, from git commits.